percona/pmm-doc/docs/get-started/advisors-details.md

-## List of Advisors
+## List of database Advisors

-The [**Advisors**](https://portal.percona.com/advisors) page in the Percona Portal lists the Percona Advisors you can run from PMM.
-That Page will show the Advisors available for your subscription tier.

-For simplicity, we also listing all Advisors and checks on this page:
+Percona Monitoring and Management (PMM) offers four categories of database Advisors to help you improve database performance: Configuration, Performance, Query and Security Advisors.

+Each Advisor includes a set of automated checks, which investigate a specific range of possible issues and areas of improvement: security threats, non-compliance issues, performance degradation, query and index optimization strategies etc.

+This page presents the complete list of database Advisors along with the corresponding subscription tier for which they are available.

+You can also access this list through the [**Advisor checks for PMM**](https://portal.percona.com/advisors) section in the Percona Portal documentation, as the Advisors are hosted on the Percona Platform.
+PMM Server automatically downloads them from this source when the Advisors and Telemetry options are enabled in PMM under **Configuration > Settings > Advanced Settings**.
+Both options are enabled by default.

 ### Configuration Advisors